llvm/circt/docs/Dialects/FIRRTL/RationaleFIRRTL.md

 ## Symbols and Inner Symbols

-Symbols and Inner Symbols are documented in the former symbol rationale.
-This section documents how symbols are used, their interaction with "Don't Touch", and the semantics imposed by them.
+Symbols and Inner Symbols are documented in [Symbol Rationale](https://circt.llvm.org/docs/RationaleSymbols/).
+This documents how symbols are used, their interaction with "Don't Touch", and the semantics imposed by them.

 Public Symbols indicate there are uses of an entity outside the analysis scope